tobiassafie/portfolio/README.md

 ### [**NASA Fermi GRB Clustering**](https://github.com/tahumada/GBM-ML)
 Developed ML pipelines for the **unsupervised clustering** of over 750k high-noise **gamma-ray bursts (GRBs)** to identify outlier astrophysical events detected by the Fermi Telescope.
 This is a sub-project under a wider multi-stage project created by my mentor, Dr. Niharika Sravan, to create an ML pipeline for NASA's radio team.
 <br>
-_This project was tackled under the mentorship of and collaboration with Dr. Niharika Sravan and Dr. Tomas Ahumada_
+_This project was tackled in collaboration with Dr. Niharika Sravan, Dr. Tomas Ahumada, and others_
 <br><br>
 **Tools:** Python, PyTorch, Scikit-Learn, Pandas, DataWrangler, GoogleCloud, UMAP, t-SNE, PCA
 <br>